 Setting up automation in Optmyzr and Merchant feed for seamless integration

 Step 1: Sync the primary feed in the Merchant Center with the source file or website (you can schedule this in Merchant Center, for example, 05:00 AM)

 Step 2: Update the existing supplemental feed with new information.
-(Optmyzr will do this if we create the supplemental feed, where we look at the newly updated primary feed and add/edit custom label to the products.
+(Optmyzr will do this if we create the supplemental feed, where we look at the newly updated primary feed and add/edit custom labels to the products.
 This schedule should be set up later than the Step 1 schedule, for example, 06:00 AM)

 Step 3: Sync the primary feed with the supplemental feed to fetch all the correct Custom Labels (this can be done in the Merchant Center.
 The schedule has to be later than the Step 2 schedule, for example, 07:00 AM)